 However, if you smoke or inject Amphetamines, you may feel the results immediately, and they last for some minutes before dissipating.
 If you inhale the drug through your nose, you may feel its effects within three to five minutes.
 The impact you feel from snorting can last for up to 15 to 30 minutes.
 However, it is not as intense as the effects of injecting or smoking it.

-When you take Amphetamines via pill form, you may feel the effects within 15 to 20 minutes.
+When you take Amphetamines in pill form, you may feel the effects within 15 to 20 minutes.
 The effects you feel from taking the drug through this method stay the longest.

-Effects of the Illegal Side to Amphetamine Abuse
+Effects of the Illegal Side of Amphetamine Abuse

 When you abuse Amphetamines, you risk harming yourself.
 Some of the harmful effects you may face from using the drug illegally include: